 Students will be able to explain how language, art music, belief systems, and other cultural elements can facilitate global understanding or cause misunderstanding.
-(2) Students will analyze how the physical characteristics of Earth influence the environment?
+(2) Students will analyze how do the physical characteristics of Earth influence the environment?
 (4)

-Students will be able to explain how geography affects the way humans live?
+Students will be able to analyze how geography affects the way humans live?
+(4) Students will be able to discuss world-wide patterns of resource distribution.
 (2) Students will be able to describe how technology and culture have influenced migration.
 (2)